-Then drive a denim engulfed golf cart (that looks sort of like an armadillo) through the line of people and have the participants part ways for the denim armadillo as it approaches.
-(Like Moses parting whatever that was that he parted.)
-Then as the golf cart passes, the hammer choir people rejoin like a wave pulsing the golf cart forward.
+Then drive a denim engulfed golf cart, that looks sort of like an armadillo, through the line of people and have the participants part ways like Moses parting whatever that was that he parted.
+Then as the golf cart passes, the hammer choir people rejoin like a wave pushing the golf cart forward.

 The golf cart emitted an ambient song, which created the soundtrack for the performance.
 The cart also had videographers recording the action from the front and the back.

 Andy Rihn: The denim dreamer.